 If these links also link to deep pages within your webpage (which means they do not simply go to the homepage), the better this can be as well.
 These deep links show the search engines that your webpage has great content that has legal webpages citing to in the content.

-When the search engines see that there are legal citations going to your webpage, they like it.
+When the search engines see that legal citations are going to your webpage, they like it.
 When the search engines like the legal trust flow your webpage has, your law firm webpage is bound to rank much higher than the competition.

 When looking at how a webpage ranks, it isn’t only about the homepage.
 It’s important to have other pages of your webpage (that are not your homepage) ranking high across the search engines.